 Workers’ compensation benefits are paid to employees injured at the workplace and provide wage replacement and medical coverage.
 To prevent fraudulent claims, the system uses processes such as independent medical review to establish the genuineness of the injury.
 Typically, injured employees cannot sue their employer for the “tort” of negligence.
-They can file a lawsuit against an employer only if the employer does not carry the proper workers’ compensation insurance, or if the employer intentionally causes harm to the worker.
+They can file a lawsuit against an employer only if the employer does not carry the proper workers’ compensation insurance coverage, or if the employer intentionally causes harm to the worker.
 The construction industry is a high risk industry with huge construction projects that prove daunting even for highly experienced contractors.
 Despite all the safety measures, accidents can happen and therefore it is important to ensure that each person working on the project is properly insured.
-Insurance programs include Owner Controlled Insurance Programs (OCIPs) and Contractor Controlled Insurance Programs (CCIPs).
+Insurance programs include Owner Controlled Insurance Programs (OCIPs) and Contractor Controlled Insurance Program CCIP.

-Coverage Offered by CCIP and OCIP Wrap-up Programs
+Coverage Offered by Cost-effective Wrap-up Insurance Programs

 OCIPs and CCIPs, also known as “wrap-ups,” provide the following types of coverage for all or a majority of the parties involved throughout the length of a construction period:

 - General liability insurance, that offers broad coverage for liability risks for the project including physical injury and property damage claims resulting from the covered participant’s activities at the jobsite.

 - Workers’ compensation insurance that covers all employees of enrolled contractors and sub-contractors.

 - Excess liability coverage, or additional coverages beyond the limits of general liability insurance.
 A participant’s commercial general liability may be limited to $1 million.
 But his/her excess liability insurance may provide up to $ 10 million or more of liability protection, above and beyond the coverage provided in the general liability insurance.
 This policy pays after the general liability coverage has been exhausted.